ChrisKlug/web-dev-workshop/labs/lab1/lab1.md

 Once the __ui__ resource is in the "Healthy" state, click on the __localhost:XXXXX__ URL to view the UI.

-__Note:__ The UI doesn't actually work at the moment, as it requires from API endpoints to exist...
+__Note:__ The UI doesn't actually work at the moment, as it requires some API endpoints to exist...

 ### Optional: Fix the Dashboard state

 There is a small problem that might arise if you are very quick.

-When you start up Aspire, if you look at the Dashboard, you will notice that the __ui__ resource gets the state __Running__ almost immidiately.
+When you start up Aspire, if you look at the Dashboard, you will notice that the __ui__ resource gets the state __Running__ almost immediately.
 However, when the tab that shows the website opens, it takes a bit of time before the page loads.

-This is because Aspire only checks to see if the container is up and running.
-Not that the application inside it is.
-To fix that, you can go ahead and add a health check to the __ui__resource.
+This is because Aspire only checks to see if the container is up and running, not that the application inside it is.
+To fix that, you can go ahead and add a health check to the __ui__ resource.
 This will ping the defined path over and over again.
-And as long as it doesn't return HTTP 2XX, it will be considered unheatlhy.
+And as long as it doesn't return HTTP 2XX, it will be considered unhealthy.

 __Note:__ This obviously also works if the resource goes offline for some reason.